dartmouth-dltg/local_contexts_projects/README.md

 - Production API: <a href="https://localcontextshub.org/api/v2/">https://localcontextshub.org/api/v2/</a>
 - Documentation: <a href="https://localcontexts.org/support/api-guide/">Local Contexts API Documentation</a>.

+### API Key Access & Restrictions

+See the [guide](https://localcontexts.org/support/api-guide/v2/#api-key-access) to key access and restrictions.

 ## Getting started

 This plugin has been tested with ArchivesSpace versions 3.1.0+.